JCMexplains/writing-for-success-2023/textbook.md

 papers with a classmate and try to decipher the meaning of the words in each other's paragraphs based on the context clues.

-## 4.7 Working with Words: End-of-Chapter Exercises
+## 4.7 Working With Words: End-of-chapter Exercises

 **Learning Objectives**